Monster Taming/C6 The Auction Exploded with the Atmosphere!

 ...

-Kong Lingyue's cheeks were flushed.
+Kong Lingyue's face flushed slightly.
 "Uncle Li, do you need it?
-I can bid for you."
+I can buy it for you."

 "Uh...
 Miss, I think I'll pass!"